kblee152/kblee152.github.io/_posts/2019-10-20-SQL-subquery-1.md

   - Scalar queantities (`3.14159`, `-2`, `0.001`)
   - A list(`id = (12, 25, 392, 401, 939)`)
   - A table

+> Where you place it depends on what you want your final data to look like

 ##### Why subqueries?
 - Comparing groups to summarized values